mcreng/SmartCarSWTutorial18/2_intermediate.md

 *bar = 'd';	//result: your program GG
 ```

-Task: make a swap function
+On class task: make a swap function

 ```C++
 int a = 3, b = 10;     //a and b can be any value